Find the Perfect Time to Visit Cape Cod!

-In the midst of planning your next New England getaway, you may find yourself wondering: when is the best time to visit Cape Cod?
+In the midst of planning your next Cape Cod getaway, you may find yourself wondering: when is the best time to visit Cape Cod?
 While many plan their vacations during the summer months, the truth is that Cape Cod is a year-round destination.
 Each season ushers in a breath of fresh air.
 Throughout the year, visitors encounter an array of cultural affairs, outdoor adventures, and culinary escapades to indulge in.
 Winter, spring, summer, and fall, each boasts its own unique contribution to what makes the Cape such a magical destination.
 Immerse yourself in the rich experiences this charming peninsula has to offer, regardless of the weather.
 For more thoughtful suggestions for the best things to do in the area, glance over our comprehensive Travel Guide!

 The Best Time to Visit Cape Cod Is Whenever You Want

 “It is spring again.
 The earth is like a child that knows poems by heart.” — Rainer Maria Rilke

 With the arrival of spring comes a fresh start and a sense of renewal.
 On the Cape, visitors can expect temperatures to increase beginning in March.
 By May, temperatures rarely dip below the 50s.
 Bask in the warmth of the sun as the Atlantic carries a breeze across the coast.
 Once everything begins to bloom, floral aromas mingle with the salty air which makes for a pleasant indication of changing seasons.
 Daylight Saving Time allows for ample time to hike and explore the natural Cape.
 In addition, the spring shoulder season means fewer crowds.

 Things to Do